-Egeln et al. (1997), classifying firms into financially constrained and unconstrained along with firm self evaluation and credit ratings, find evidence for Germany (1989-1994) supporting greater constraints for smaller and younger firms.
-In addition, using a panel of small USA firms for the period 1980-1992, Carpenter and Petersen (2002) find that the typical firm retains all of its income and raises relatively little external finance and that, for firms that rely mostly on internal finance (90% of their sample), the impact of cash-flow on growth is greater than the unity, meaning that the growth of most small firms is constrained by internal finance.
+Petersen (2002) find that the typical firm retains all of its income and raises relatively little external finance and that, for firms that rely mostly on internal finance (90% of their sample), the impact of cash-flow on growth is greater than the unity, meaning that the growth of most small firms is constrained by internal finance.
 Even if for constrained firms cash-flow is independent of size, then growth will be independent of size, but the variance of growth rates will decline with size as larger firms appear to be less constrained to internal finance.
 Further supporting evidence is found in Oliveira and Fortunato (2006) who, using an unbalanced panel of Portuguese manufacturing firms (1990-2001), also find that smaller firms' growth is more sensitive to cash-flow implying the existence of financing constraints for such firms.
 Additionally, this finding also applies for younger firms.
-As to the overall sample, this sensitivity continues to be significant but lower.
-In the support of the properties of the support of the properties of th smaller firms to face greater liquidity constraints.
-Their study also confirms that very large firms do not appear to be liquidity constrained.
-In the case of Italian manufacturing firms (1989-1997), Becchetti and Trovato (2002), using a mix of proxies to measure financial constraints (namely leverage, subsidised investment, self evaluation, and credit rationing), find that while for small firms (<50 employees) the access to external finance is a key limiting determinant of growth, for larger firms (>100 employees) the financial factor appears to be neutral.
-Bhaduri (2008), resorting to ICFS and long term debt, also reaches the same conclusions for the Indian manufacturing case.
-Finally, Budina et al. (2000) find evidence suggesting that firms in Bulgaria (over the period 1993-1995) are financially constrained and in particular for smaller firms the constraints are more severe, while Honjo and Harada (2006), using cash-flow, leverage and the approval in a public incentives program to identify constraints, for a sample of Japanese manufacturing firms during the period 1995-1999, find higher growth-cash flow sensitivity for younger SMEs, confirming Ogawa et al. (1996) earlier findings.
+As to the overall sample, this sensitivity continues to be significant but lower.9

+Although Audretsch and Elston (2002), for the German case from 1970 to 1986, find that the firms which report higher ICFS are medium sized, they argue that SMEs in Germany appear to benefit from a bank-oriented financial system and an institutional set that prevents smaller firms to face greater liquidity constraints.10 Their study also confirms that very large firms do not appear to be liquidity constrained.
+In the case of Italian manufacturing firms (1989-97), Becchetti and Trovato (2002) find that while for small firms (<50 employees) the access to external finance is a key limiting determinant of growth, for larger firms (>100 employees) the financial factor appears to be neutral.
+Bhaduri (2008) also reaches the same conclusions for the Indian manufacturing case.
+Finally, Budina et al. (2000) find evidence suggesting that firms in Bulgaria (over the period 1993-95) are financially constrained and in particular for smaller firms the constraints are more severe, while Honjo and Harada (2006) for a sample of Japanese manufacturing firms during the period 1995-99, find higher growth cash flow sensitivity for younger SMEs, confirming Ogawa et al. (1996) earlier findings.